tokox/sio-tool/README.md

 ### I double click the program but it doesn't work

-Codeforces Tool is a command-line tool.
+SIO Tool is a command-line tool.
 You should run it in terminal.

 ### I cannot use `st` command